todi-mih/website/website/versioned_docs/version-acs_cc/project/2025/tmihallari/index.md

 ### Week 5 - 11 May

+Hardware assembly,planification

 ### Week 12 - 18 May

+Microbit-Rust research,getting to know things and what to use to make them work

 ### Week 19 - 25 May
+19 - first commit of software with the first 2 games,the second needs
+a bit more work

 ## Hardware